lopezdsr/sql-query/sqlref/sql_reference.template.md

 by the sort order specified in the SORT BY clause.
 When specified in combination with PARTITIONED INTO, the same is done, which is often referred to as clustering the rows by the specified columns into the fixed number of partitions specified by PARTITIONED INTO.
 When specified without the PARTITIONED clause, it is equivalent to an ORDER BY clause specified at the top level of the SQL SELECT statement.
+The ORDER BY clause will be ignored, as soon PARTITIONED INTO is specified.

 <!--include-svg src="./svgfiles/sortClause.svg" target="./diagrams/sortClause.svg" alt="syntax diagram for a result partitioned column clause" layout="@break@" -->